Srjordao/Srjordao/README.md

 ### Hi,There 👋

 <br>My instagram about tester https://www.instagram.com/qainiciante/<br />
-I am learning about this subject everyday and sharing with my follows. :)
+I am learning about this subject everyday and sharing with my follows. :)<br/>
+You, can help me ?
+Yes ?
+Send me a message

 <!--
 **Srjordao/Srjordao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.